PART 2A OF FORM ADV: FIRM BROCHURE

 Evercore Wealth may maintain a margin balance in an account as an accommodation to clients and at their request.
 When a margin balance is maintained, the margin and line of credit debt is disregarded for purposes of reporting assets under management and calculating Evercore Wealth’s investment advisory fee.
 Recommendations that clients purchase or sell securities using borrowed money (i.e. margin accounts or lines of credits) create a potential conflict of interest.
 This conflict occurs because Evercore Wealth’s investment advisory fee is based on the total market value of the securities in the clients’ accounts.
 A margin debit balance does not reduce the total market value of securities on which a client will be billed.
 By using borrowed money to purchase securities, the total market value of an account will be higher, which results in a higher investment advisory fee.

 It is Evercore Wealth’s policy that the utmost care be taken when making and implementing investment decisions on behalf of Client accounts.
 Errors may occur in either the investment decision-making process (e.g., a decision may be made to purchase a security or an amount of a security that is inconsistent with a Client’s investment restrictions) or the trading process (e.g., a buy order may be executed as a sell, or vice versa, or the incorrect security or amount may be purchased or sold).
 Evercore Wealth has adopted policies and procedures relating to trade errors in an effort to ensure appropriate escalation and resolution of trade errors whenever they occur.
 When an error occurs, Evercore Wealth may engage in transaction(s) in the affected Client account as may be necessary to correct the error or may reallocate a trade to Evercore Wealth’s error account.
 In either case, Evercore Wealth will reimburse the client for any net loss caused by Evercore Wealth.
 Reimbursement may take the form of a deposit of cash to the client account, or may be made in the form of a fee waiver or credit.
-Any gains in Evercore Wealth’s error account may be used to offset losses in the error account that are incurred in connection with other erroneous transactions.
+Any gains in Evercore Wealth’s error account may be used to offset losses in the error account that are incurred in connection with other erroneous transactions, including those for other clients.

 Generally, client accounts are reviewed on a continuous basis by the portfolio manager responsible for the management of the account.
 These reviews are designed to monitor and analyze client transactions, positions, and investment levels.
 Reviews may be triggered by changes in client circumstances or changes in market outlook.
 Clients are responsible for keeping Evercore Wealth informed of any changes in their financial condition, investment objective or risk tolerance.